toddsundsted/mxnet.cr/README.md

 # Status

-MXNet.cr currently implements a subset of [Gluon](https://gluon.mxnet.io/), and supports most of the basic arithmetic operations on arrays and symbols, with support for symbolic evaluation and some support for automatic differentiation thrown in.
-Almost all operations in the library are exposed, however, via the automatically generated `Ops`, `Sparse`, `Linalg`, etc. modules, but documentation and guidance are nonexistent at this time.
+MXNet.cr currently implements a subset of [Gluon](https://gluon.mxnet.io/), and supports a rich set of operations on arrays and symbols (arithmetic, trigonometric, hyperbolic, exponents and logarithms, powers, comparison, logical, rounding, sorting, searching, reduction and indexing) with automatic differentiation built in.

-Implemented functionality:
+Implemented classes:
 * MXNet
   * Autograd
   * Context